 Van Mieu Gate

-Looking from the outside, the three-entrance gate shows three separate structures.
-The upper floor has three words which means Van Mieu Gate.
+From the outside, the three-entrance gate appears to be three separate structures.
+The upper floor has three words that mean “Van Mieu Gate”.

-Van pond and Giam park
+Van Pond and Giam Park

 Dai Trung Gate